Status Overview

 This section shows the contributors with low impact on the code base with a minimum churn.

-Otherwise, it may mean that developers remaining in this area contribute to the project by working on smaller tasks.
+Otherwise, it may mean that contributors remaining in this area contribute to the project by working on smaller tasks.
 Depending on their output, it may be time to assign these individuals larger-scale tasks.

 Prolific